Dynamics of the Universe in Problems: Holographic Universe

 \chapter{Holographic Universe}

-{\it The traditional point of view assumed that dominating part of degrees of freedom in our World compose fields that fill the space.
-However it became then clear that such estimate complicates construction of Quantum Gravity: it is necessary to introduce small distance cutoffs for all integrals in the theory in order to make it sensible.
-As a consequence, our world should be described on a three-dimensional discrete lattice with period of order of Planck length.
-In the latest time some physicists share even more radical point of view: instead of the three-dimensional lattice, complete description of Nature requires only two-dimensional one, situated on the space boundary of our World.
-Such approach bases on the so-called ''holographic principle''.
-The name is due to the optical hologram, which is essentially a two-dimensional record of a three-dimensional object.
-The holographic principle includes two main statements: \begin{enumerate} \item All information contained in some region of space can be ''recorded'' (represented) on the boundary of that region. \item The theory, formulated on the boundaries of the considered region of space, must have not more than one degree of freedom per Planck area:
+{\it The traditional point of view assumed that dominating part of degrees of freedom in our World are attributed to physical fields.
+However it became clear soon that such concept complicates the construction of Quantum Gravity: it is necessary to introduce small distance cutoffs for all integrals in the theory in order to make it sensible.
+As a consequence, our world should be described on a three-dimensional discrete lattice with the period of the order of Planck length.
+Lately some physicists share an even more radical point of view: instead of the three-dimensional lattice, complete description of Nature requires only a two-dimensional one, situated on the space boundary of our World.
+This approach is based on the so-called ''holographic principle''.
+The name is related to the optical hologram, which is essentially a two-dimensional record of a three-dimensional object.
+The holographic principle consists of two main statements: \begin{enumerate} \item All information contained in some region of space can be ''recorded'' (represented) on the boundary of that region. \item The theory, formulated on the boundaries of the considered region of space, must have no more than one degree of freedom per Planck area: